Top 25 Cities for Irish Culture

 We know March 17th isn’t the only day worthy of celebrating Irish culture!
 Irish immigrants have played a leading role in the American culture we know today.
 Thankfully for those interested in discovering more about all things Irish, our top 25 cities are a great place to start.

 For each city, we assigned a relative score of 0 to 10 for a range of factors related to Irish population, Celtic celebrations, and where to get an Irish drink.
-Scores closer to 0 indicate the city had a low level of Irish culture compared to other cities on the list, whereas scores closer to 10 indicate a richer culture.

 For each category, a cumulative score was calculated based on the average score of all relevant factors.
 The final score was calculated from the average of all category scores, with a triple weight given to the Irish Ancestry category.
 Cities were ranked based on this final score.

-- Density of Celtic Festivals
+- Density of Celtic Festivals, by state – Celtic Festivals US

 - Sláinte!
 Score